PavanRangani/docs/docs/prd/tasks/tasks-notifications.md

 - Shows the Notification icon always in the App header and in the Home page.
 - Shows Unread message count with icon.
 When there isn't any Unread message, count won't be shown but Icon will be visible always.
 - On click of Notification icon in header, it shows Notification dialog.
 This dialog shows all unread notifications sorted by its arrival time.
 Latest notification will be at top.
+- Notifications are grouped by its type and shown in following order:
+  - Added to your Queue
+  - Reopened
+  - Restored
+  - CA Pool Tasks Claimed
+  - Removed from your queue
+  - Moved to Upcoming
+  - Marked as Done
+  - Deleted
+- Shows count of task notification with each group.
 - Shows the user's role along with the task notification when a new task is added or assigned.
   - Shows the multiple roles name if a user is added to more than one role in same task.
 - Shows arrival date with each notification